joshf26/Chess-Maker/README.md

 ![Logo](web/chess-maker/src/assets/logo-small.png)
 # Chess Maker

-Chess Maker is a hackable chess server that allows for the creation of many different games.
+Chess Maker is a hackable chess server that allows for the creation of many games.

 ![Screenshot](branding/screenshot.png)